 |CHCDIV001||Work with diverse people|

-To be assessed as competent in this qualification, students are required to undertake 360 hours of supervised work placement in a regulated child care service which caters for children aged between 0-6.
+To be assessed as competent in this qualification, students are required to undertake 240 hours of supervised work placement in a regulated child care service that caters to children aged between 0-6.
 A minimum of 120 hours of this work placement will need to be completed specifically with babies 0-2 of age.
 In all work placement settings, students must have a minimum Diploma trained staff member supervising them throughout the work placement hours.

 ACT Skilled Capital – for students residing in ACT